Asus Transformer Pad TF701T

 The tablet includes a Tegra 4 T114 processor clocked at 1.9 GHz, and an upgraded 2560×1600 pixel resolution screen, increasing the pixel density to 300 PPI and a mobile dock.
 Asus Transformer Pad TF701T had powerful hardware for its time according to the reviewers and after being discontinued, the users could perform an unofficial system update using CyanogenMod 12.1 which enabled the user to install Android Lollipop 5.1.1.

 Reception for the Asus Transformer Pad TF701T was generally mixed.

 History

 The Asus Transformer Pad TF701T was announced in June 2013.
 It's the successor to the Asus Transformer Pad Infinity.
-Asus released the Asus Transformer Pad TF701T on 5 November 2013 (US) taking orders for $449 ($599 for a tablet and keyboard bundle) with 32GB memory model.
+Asus released the Asus Transformer Pad TF701T on 5 November 2013 (US) taking orders for $449 ($599 for a tablet and keyboard bundle) with 32 GB memory model.

 Specifications

 Accessories

 The Asus Transformer Pad TF701T could be purchased with a mobile dock that featured a laptop-like keyboard.
 Its mobile dock's keyboard offers the user quick access to features such as "Back" button, Wi-Fi, Bluetooth, Track pad ON/OFF, Auto-Brightness, Screenshot, Web-browser, Music track options, Volume control, Screen-lock.
 The tablet has a proprietary charger port which is also used to connect the tablet to the mobile dock.